GeoCode-polymtl/Deep_1D_velocity/README.md

     python Case_article_test1D.py --testing=1 --logdir=Case_article*/4_* --niter=1000

-This will test on all the trained model contained in `Case_articleX`, for models at iteration 1000 for the 4th step of the training.
+This will test on all the trained models contained in `Case_articleX`, for models at iteration 1000 for the 4th step of the training.
 The predictions for each model are stored in `/dataset_article/test/Case_articleX`.
 Figure 3 is reproduced along the test statistics.